Extensions that do not include an extension definition schema produce generic graphs.

 Before you begin

-- BloodHound Enterprise: This is a SpecterOps-managed feature.
+Support for extension-defined Findings in BloodHound Enterprise is a SpecterOps-managed feature.
 If it is not enabled in your environment, contact your account team for assistance.

 Get extension artifacts